ITXiaoPang/OSX_Battery_Charge_Detection/README.md

 ## What can I do?

-Detective each 5 mins.
+Detective each 1 mins.

-After the battery charging to 100% then show a notification.
+After the battery charging **really completed** then show a notification.